By Gilly Carr

 He was deported from Jersey to France on 18 November 1942 along with Alfred Le Calvez, Henry Rabet, and George Du Pré (all from Jersey), and Thomas Le Prevost and James Quick, both from Guernsey.
 Our knowledge of what happened next to Marie is based only on records from French prisons.
 These show that he arrived at Coutances Prison on 19 November 1942 and transferred on 7 May 1943 to Fort d’Hauteville Prison, where he arrived on 8 May 1943 having travelled via La Santé Prison in Paris.
 His fellow deportees, Alfred Le Calvez, Henry Rabet and George Du Pré, arrived with him.
 On 5 July 1943, Le Calvez, Marie and Rabet were escorted with Du Pré from Fort d’Hauteville to Dijon Prison.

 Meanwhile, back in Jersey, on 9 July 1943, the Attorney General announced in a letter to the Constable of St Helier that Marie’s sentence (and that of the other men) had been revoked and that he had been transferred from prison to an internment camp.
 Marie was subsequently sent to Saint-Denis Internment Camp – the evidence for this is a Bible that he was given on 10 August 1943 (according to the inscription inside) while in Saint-Denis, and which was subsequently kept by his family.
+Records have also been found in The National Archives which state that he arrived in this camp on 8 July 1943.
 However, this sojourn was temporary as we know he returned to Jersey; he was lucky to do so.

 The colleagues with whom Marie had travelled – Du Pré, Rabet and Le Calvez – returned from France to Jersey on 25 August 1943.
 Du Pré and Le Calvez’s Occupation registration cards were noted with this fact.
 No such note is found on Marie’s card, but we know that he returned to the Island, most likely with his colleagues, and most likely on this date.